prog4biol/pfb2019/README.md

 [0, 1, 2, 3, 4]
 ```

-This can be used in conjunction with a for loop to iterate over a range of numbers
+The function `range()` can be used in conjunction with a for loop to iterate over a list of incremental numbers
 Code:
 ```python
 #!/usr/bin/env python3